robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 ## Bodymovin

 - Make sure "After Effects" -> "Preferences" -> "Scripting & Expressions" -> "Allow Scripts to Write Files and Access Network" is checked

+## Gradient Fill

+To rotate a gradient fill, select one of its properties in the timeline (like "Start Point").
+You'll then be able to move the start and end points of the gradient.